-We have acted as counsel to Hannon Armstrong Sustainable Infrastructure Capital, Inc. (the "Company") in connection with a registration statement on Form S-3 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act"), relating to possible offerings from time to time by the Company of: (1) its common stock, par value \$0.01 per share ("Common Stock"); (2) its preferred stock, par value \$0.01 per share ("Preferred Stock"); (3) its depositary shares representing an entitlement to all rights and preferences of fractions of shares of Preferred Stock of a specified series and represented by depositary receipts ("Depositary Shares"); (4) warrants entitling the holders to purchase Common Stock, Preferred Stock or Depositary Shares ("Warrants"); and (5) rights entitling the holders to purchase Common Stock (Rights").
+We have acted as counsel to Hannon Armstrong Sustainable Infrastructure Capital, Inc. (the "Company") in connection with a registration statement on Form S-3 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act"), relating to the sale from time to time by certain selling stockholders of an aggregate of (1) 2,847,128 shares of common stock, par value \$0.01 per share, of the Company (the "Common Stock"), issued in connection with our formation transactions at the time of our initial public offering or granted under our 2013 Equity Incentive Plan to our directors, officers and other employees (the "Outstanding Shares"), and (2) 331,282 shares (the "OP Unit Shares") of Common Stock issuable upon exchange of units of limited partnership interest ("OP Units") in Hannon Armstrong Sustainable Infrastructure, L.P. (the "Operating Partnership") pursuant to the Amended and Restated Agreement of Limited Partnership of Hannon Armstrong Sustainable Infrastructure, L.P., dated as of April 23, 2013 (the "Partnership Agreement"), as amended from time to time.

-In rendering the opinions expressed below, we have examined and relied upon originals or copies, certified or otherwise identified to our satisfaction, of the Articles of Amendment and Restatement of the Company (the "Charter"), the Bylaws of the Company, resolutions adopted by the Board of Directors of the Company (the "Board"), and such other corporate records, documents, certificates and other instruments as in our judgment are necessary or appropriate.
+In rendering the opinions expressed below, we have examined and relied upon originals or copies, certified or otherwise identified to our satisfaction, of the Articles of Amendment and Restatement of the Company (the "Charter"), the Bylaws of the Company, the resolutions (the "Resolutions") adopted by the Board of Directors of the Company (the "Board"), and such other corporate records, documents, certificates and other instruments as in our judgment are necessary or appropriate.
 In examining all such documents, we have assumed the genuineness of all signatures, the authenticity of all documents purported to be originals and the conformity to the respective originals of all documents submitted to us as certified, telecopied, photostatic, portable document format or reproduced copies.